Responsible Finance Forum | India

 The Responsible Finance Forum in India (RFF India) was founded in 2011 as an independent voluntary group aimed at promoting responsible finance within the financial inclusion sector RFF India is the first in the country to represent various stakeholder groups, namely microfinance institutions (MFIs), business correspondents (BCs), multilateral and bilateral organizations, industry associations or networks, lenders, investors, policy researchers, among others.
 RFF India is the “voice of end-clients” and its members collaborate proactively to work towards the sustainable development of the financial inclusion sector.

-The Forum’s objective is to facilitate adoption, adherence and strengthening of responsible finance (RF), including and not limited to customer protection of participants of financial inclusion initiatives of India.
+The Forum’s objective is to facilitate adoption, adherence and strengthening of responsible finance, including and not limited to customer protection of participants of financial inclusion initiatives of India.
 RFF acts as a neutral platform to:

 Integrate responsible finance activities in coordination with stakeholders